All Episodes

 If we don't disabuse ourselves of the notion that somebody else ought to pay our health care, we'll never be able to be in control of our health care.

-And you this would affect a hundred million people.
+And this would affect 100 million people.

-You give them that, you take it away from business, they'll replace your health care benefits with cash, you'll be getting a larger salary with that larger salary, you buy health care in a nationwide pool to get out from under the onerous state mandates.
+With that larger salary, you buy health care in a nationwide pool to get out from under the onerous state mandates.

-You have to cover, if you want to write a traditional indemnity insurance policy in Minnesota, you have to cover substance abuse, AIDS, acupuncture.
+Once again, here in the land of 10,000 loons, and that's just the legislature, you have to cover, if you want to write a traditional indemnity insurance policy in Minnesota, you have to cover substance abuse, AIDS, acupuncture.

 How about port wine stain removal?

-They're trying to push this on the all you do is drive up the cost of health insurance when you tell people they can't buy just catastrophic health care.
+They're trying to push this on the ⁇ all you do is drive up the cost of health insurance when you tell people they can't buy just catastrophic health care.

-Instead, what do you what are we doing?
+Instead, what are we doing?

-The Democrats in Congress, as well as a few Republicans are saying, Oh, no, no, no, I got a better idea.
+The Democrats in Congress, as well as a few Republicans, are saying, oh, no, no, no, I got a better idea.

-Let's raise the cigarette tax to a buck a pack, let's raise the cigar tax to three bucks a cigar, and let's try to encourage people to leave their private health care system to get into an S chip style plan for able bodied adults who are no longer low income.
+And let's try to encourage people to leave their private health care system to get into an S-CHIP-style plan for able-bodied adults who are no longer low-income.

 This is clearly an attempt to round up everybody to get ready for Hillary care.